top of page

 What are Primitive reflexes?

-Primitive reflexes are the inborn software that helps us to assist in our own births and to survive the first months of life.
+Primitive reflexes are the inborn software that helps to assist in our births and to survive the first months of life.
 They are automatic, stereotyped movements that protect and provide the basic training for our motor activity.
 They are vital for human survival as we learn to adapt to the new environment outside of the comfort of the womb in a gravity-based environment.

-The presence of primitive reflexes beyond the normal age range (mostly before 12 months) will also hinder the development of the more sophisticated and important postural reflexes as well as the further maturation of the central nervous system.
+The presence of primitive reflexes beyond the normal age range(mostly before 12 months) will also hinder the development of the more sophisticated and important postural reflexes impacting on the further maturation of the central nervous system.
 The primitive reflexes need to be “put to bed” and retire in the brainstem allowing higher brain functions to take the helm.
 They should only come back online if there is an insult to the brain in an accident or other forms of brain degenerative diseases.

 What are Postural reflexes?

 The postural reflexes are a set of more adult and sophisticated reflexes, responsible for handling many gross motor functions.
-They provide the basis and fluidity for the unconscious, automatic control of balance (vestibular system), posture (muscle tone), and movement (motor function/coordination).
+They provide the basis and fluidity for the unconscious, automatic control of balance(vestibular system), posture(muscle tone), and movement(motor function/ coordination).
 They come into existence in the 1st year of life from about 6 months of age and they need to be fully integrated and fully functioning in order to allow the primitive reflexes to be suppressed.
 The 2 sets of reflexes have a push and pull effect on each other, influencing each other and coexist at the same time during transitional stages.
 If the postural reflexes do not have enough strength to competently take over our motor functions in our gravity-based environment, the primitive reflexes will not be able to let go and thus remain active in the system.

 Learned motor functions are stored in the cerebellum (lower brain).
 They should become automatic, allowing the cortex (the executive command centre of the brain) to be free to handle all other more complex tasks.